tijmenb/yard-markdown-docs-collected/outputs/mongodb---mongo-ruby-driver.md

 ```

 **See**:
-- Theindividual operations for the values they require in their
+- The individual operations for the values they require in their
 specs.
 - [Source on GitHub](https://github.com/mongodb/mongo-ruby-driver/blob/master/lib/mongo/operation/specifiable.rb#L311)